xeeeveee/sudoku/README.md

     $puzzle->generatePuzzle();
 ```

-You can also specify the difficulty of the puzzle to generate by passing an integer between 0 and 81.
+You can also specify the difficulty of the puzzle to generate by passing an integer between 0 and the maximum number of cells in the puzzle (81 for a 3*3 `$cellSize`).
 This represents how many of the cells will be pre-populated in the puzzle.
 For example, the below snippet should generate a puzzle with 25 of the cells pre-populated.

 ```php
     $puzzle = new Xeeeveee\Sudoku\Puzzle();